Family history research can be so rewarding!

 Q: What will I get for my $249?

 A: It depends.
 My goal for you is a 4-Generation Pedigree Chart, such as the one shown above, with supporting documentation.
 (You, your 2 parents, your 4 grandparents, and your 8 great-grandparents.)
 But it depends on where we are starting, how much you already know about your family history, and whether the records we need are readily accessible to me online.
 Needless to say there will be no traveling involved at that price!
 I will, however, point you in the right direction should you be so inclined to pursue records that must be requested by mail, or can only be viewed in person, on location.
 Essentially what you are getting is a few hours of my online research time; a few more hours of putting it all together for you; my research experience; my organizational skills; and my access to records that you may not have, or may not want to pay for.
-Read The Gift of an Organized Family History to learn more about how it works and what is included.
+Read The Gift of an Organized Family Tree to learn more about how it works and what is included.

 Q: How can you help me DIY?